rvtr/TwlNandTool/README.md

 docker run --rm -v /home/rvtr/Desktop/TwlNandTool:/work \
     -it --entrypoint bash devkitpro/devkitarm:20241104
 ```
-This will open a shell.
-Simply do this:
+Running the docker image will open a shell.
+Simply do this in the shell:
 ```sh
 cd work
 make